wxqone/privacypolicies/qimen_2023_privacy_policy.md

 #### Security of Your Personal Data
-The security of Your Personal Data is important to Us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
-While We strive to use commercially acceptable means to protect Your Personal Data, We cannot guarantee its absolute security.
+The security of your personal data is important to us, but remember that no method of transmission over the Internet, or method of electronic storage is 100% secure.
+While we strive to use commercially acceptable means to protect your personal data, we cannot guarantee its absolute security.